ayrna/tssa/README.md

 ## Copyright
 This software is released under the The GNU General Public License v3.0 licence available at [http://www.gnu.org/licenses/gpl-3.0.html](http://www.gnu.org/licenses/gpl-3.0.html).

-Please see the license [file](LICENSE) available in the repository and the header of the document for the copyright.
+Please see the license [file](LICENSE) available in the repository and the headers of the documents for the copyright.

 # Cite AYRNA TSSA
 If you use AYRNA TSSA files or algorithms please cite the works which are indicated in the header of each file.
 For example, if you use GMOTSS algorithm (see section [Structure and algorithms included](#structure-and-algorithms-included)), the header is: